infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Environment.md

 ---
 Whenever you enter a new area, words will fade in saying "Library", "Home", or %!^#\*! for subconsciousness areas

+Enters to entrance of school, it is surrounded by water, cross a bridge to get to the school

 ### School peripherals
 The gate with cherry blossoms
 leads into the school building

 ### School building
-B1F - Cafeteria & Convenience Store
+School built like a fuckin castle, surrounded by water, to both prevent escape and suicide B1F - Cafeteria & Convenience Store
 1F - Lobby
 2F - Classroom